Paul Signac: Biography

 In 1886 Signac met Vincent van Gogh in Paris.
 During 1887 the two artists regularly went to Asnières-sur-Seine together, where they painted such subjects as river landscapes and cafés.
 Initially, Van Gogh chiefly admired Signac's loose painting technique.
 Signac also met Toulouse Lautrec, who was a friend of Van Gogh.

 In March 1889, Signac visited Van Gogh at Arles.
 In 1890, during the banquet of the XX exhibition in Brussels, Lautrec challenged to a duel the artist Henri de Groux who criticized Van Gogh's works.
 Signac declared he would continue to fight for Van Gogh’s honor if Lautrec was killed.
 De Groux apologized for the slight and left the group and the duel never took place.

 The next year he made a short trip to Italy, seeing Genoa, Florence, and Naples.

 In 1888, Signac discovered anarchist ideas by reading Élisée Reclus, Kropotkin, and Jean Grave, who all developed the ideas of anarchist communism.
-With his friends Angrand Cross, Maximilien Luce, and Camille Pissarro he contributed to Jean Grave's paper, Les Temps Nouveaux (New Times).
+With his friends Charles Angrand, Henri-Edmond Cross, Maximilien Luce, and Camille Pissarro he contributed to Jean Grave's paper, Les Temps Nouveaux (New Times).

 In 1892, he sailed the Garonne River southeast in France to the Mediterranean Sea, spending time in Saint-Tropez.

 Signac experimented with various media.
 As well as oil paintings and watercolors he made etchings, lithographs, and many pen-and-ink sketches composed of small, laborious dots.

-The Neo-Impressionists influenced the next generation: Signac inspired Henri Matisse and André Derain in particular, thus playing a decisive role in the evolution of Fauvism.
+The Neo-Impressionists influenced the next generation: Signac inspired Henri Matisse, André Derain and his friend Robert Deborne in particular, thus playing a decisive role in the evolution of Fauvism.
 Signac himself did not admire the style when it first appeared.